granitebps/puasa-sunnah-api/README.md

 - [Fiber](https://gofiber.io)

 ## Build Note
-- Version 0.1.0
+- Version 1.0.0
-- Go 1.17.3
+- Go 1.19
-- Fiber 2.32.0
+- Fiber 2.51.0

 ## How to
 - Clone the repo
 - Copy `.env.example` to `.env`
-- Generate API Docs using swagger with `swag init`
+- Generate API Docs using swagger with `make swag`
-- Run the application with `make start` or with `air` to use hot reload
+- Run the application with `make air`
 - Build the application with `make build`

 ## Notes